 Finally, if you have any assets on your business books that you’d like to keep for private use—such as vehicles or equipment—be sure to transfer them off the books.
 These assets need to be legally transferred into your possession, so they’re not falsely recorded as belonging to the business you’re selling.

-Step 5: Set your sale price
+Step 5: Set the sale price

 Does your business rely on proprietary information or specialized knowledge?
-If so, you’ll get the most realistic valuation from an appraiser or broker.
+If so, you’ll get the most realistic business valuation from an appraiser or broker.